 - Stay Patient: It can take a few weeks to notice improvements, so patience and persistence are essential.

-Addressing Common Myths and Misconceptions
+Common Myths and Misconceptions About Kegel Exercises

-Myth 1: Kegel Exercises are Only for Women
+Are Kegel Exercises Only for Women?

 While Kegel exercises are often associated with women, they are equally beneficial for men.
 Men can suffer from pelvic floor dysfunction and urinary incontinence, and Kegel exercises can provide significant relief.